 5. Counters Oxidative Stress

 Oxidative stress is responsible for the manifestation of many pathophysiological conditions in the body.
 Neurodegenerative diseases like Parkinson’s disease and Alzheimer’s disease, gene mutations and cancers, chronic fatigue syndrome, heart and blood vessel disorders, heart attack and inflammatory diseases are some examples of diseases caused by oxidative stress.
-It happens due to an imbalance between the production of free radicals and the inability of the body to neutralize their effects by antioxidants.
+It happens due to an imbalance between the production of free radicals

 This is where hibiscus tea comes in.
 When scientists studied the effects of the dried flower extracts of hibiscus on rats with oxidative stress, protect the liver cells of rats from cytotoxicity and genotoxins that have a destructive effect on a cell’s genetic material.8